CoqHott/univalent_parametricity/readme.md

 To compile in the main development:

    set $COQBIN to the path where coqc is, or have Coq 8.7 in your path.
+Then, in the / directory, run:

      make